Thomas P. Campbell: The Fine Arts Museums of San Francisco

-In 2018, it was announced that Campbell would lead the Fine Art Museums in San Francisco.
-He “arrived in San Francisco in late 2018 with just six months of exhibition programming in place, planning that usually takes years.
-Needing to arrange something quickly, he was able to land two traveling shows, the Tate Modern’s Soul of a Nation: Art in the Age of Black Power for fall 2019 and a show that had originated at the Frida Kahlo Museum in Mexico as Appearances Can Be Deceiving: The Dresses of Frida Kahlo for spring 2020.
-But rather than bring them in ‘as is,’ Campbell empowered curators to bring out their Bay Area roots.
+In 2018, it was announced that Campbell would lead the Fine Arts Museums in San Francisco.
+Needing to arrange something quickly, he supported the previously arranged traveling exhibition Soul of a Nation: Art in the Age of Black Power for fall 2019 and a show that had originated at the Frida Kahlo Museum in Mexico as Appearances Can Be Deceiving: The Dresses of Frida Kahlo for spring 2020.
+But rather than bring them in 'as is,' Campbell empowered curators to bring out their Bay Area roots.
 Soul of a Nation, in particular, embraced the local community.
-A preview breakfast included not just press but also Black artists who’d made work in the 1960s and ’70s, some of it celebrating fellow Bay Area activists, like Angela Davis and the Black Panthers.”
+A preview breakfast included not just press but also Black artists who'd made work in the 1960s and '70s, some of it celebrating fellow Bay Area activists, like Angela Davis and the Black Panthers."

-At the opening for Soul of a Nation, Campbell announced that ‘Free Saturdays’ for San Francisco residents would now extend to all Bay Area residents.
+At the opening for Soul of a Nation, Campbell announced that "Free Saturdays" for San Francisco residents would now extend to all Bay Area residents.
 This initiative has doubled attendance and brought in a more diverse audience on Saturdays.

-In March 2020, in response to the pandemic, Campbell announced that the de Young Museum would host an open-call exhibition for “all Bay Area artists.”
-Alta magazine called it “an exhibition of immense scale, inherent complexity, and straightforward generosity.”
+In March 2020, in response to the pandemic, Campbell announced that the de Young Museum would host an open-call exhibition for "all Bay Area artists".
+Alta magazine called it "an exhibition of immense scale, inherent complexity, and straightforward generosity."
 The response to The de Young Open went well beyond the few hundred submissions curators expected.
 Instead, some 6,000 artists sent in 11,500 works.
 877 works were selected and although the museum did not act as an intermediary, all of the works were available for sale.
-“This exhibition was seen as an ‘unusual take for the director of a major museum, where blockbuster exhibitions of blue-chip international artists—whether contemporary or of the past—have been the financial lifeblood for decades’.”
+"This exhibition was seen as an 'unusual take for the director of a major museum, where blockbuster exhibitions of blue-chip international artists—whether contemporary or of the past—have been the financial lifeblood for decades'."
+In 2023, FAMSF opened a second iteration of the de Young Open.
+Out of the 7,766 artworks submitted by as many Bay Area artists, the exhibition jury selected 883 works, which were displayed salon style in the de Young's Herbst exhibition galleries in a display that The New York Times hailed "...a dizzying, bursting-at-the-seams extravaganza of an exhibition, designed through an open call process to take the pulse of what local artists are thinking and making."